 1. Virtual remote sales workplace structure

-Given that most people have the freedom to work from home - often firms can switch to a remote work plan and completely give employees the freedom to manage their own calendar.
-Whilst this may be adequate for some senior executives, what we fail to understand from a leadership perspective is the current day to day office life has an inherent structure even if management doesn’t set rigid expectations.
+Given that most people have the freedom to work from home – firms can often switch to a remote work plan and completely give employees the freedom to manage their own calendar.
+Whilst this may be adequate for some senior executives, what we fail to understand from a leadership perspective is the current day-to-day office life has an inherent structure even if management doesn’t set rigid expectations.

-Think about the concept of arriving at work - most employees set foot in the door between 8am - 9am.
+Think about the concept of arriving at work – most employees set foot in the door between 8 am - 9 am.
 Any later, this is seen as socially unacceptable.
-Furthermore, even if lunch time isn’t predetermined - social conditioning usually sees large cohorts of an office population eating at a similar interval.
+Furthermore, even if lunchtime isn’t predetermined – social conditioning usually sees large cohorts of an office population eating at a similar interval.

-Working from home throws all structure out the window - even the informal examples mentioned above.
-For sales leadership - it is important to set standards around expectations to see results early on in your remote sales planning.
-Some important components to consider are
+Working from home throws all structure out the window – even the informal examples mentioned above.
+For sales leadership – it is important to set standards around expectations to see results early on in your remote sales planning.

-Increasing one on one meetings from once to twice per week - as people adjust to working alone it is important to keep in regular communication to ensure motivation is high and that further support is provided beyond what can be achieved by “tapping someone on the shoulder in person”
+Increasing one on one meetings from once to twice per week – as people adjust to working alone, it is important to keep in regular communication to ensure motivation is high and that further support is provided beyond what can be achieved by “tapping someone on the shoulder in person.”